 How Aid is Determined

-To determine your family’s contribution to your education costs, you and your family provide us with financial data by completing the Free Application for Federal Student Aid (FAFSA), an online worksheet, and providing your tax returns.
+To determine your family’s contribution to your education costs, you and your family provide us with financial data by completing the Free Application for Federal Student Aid (FAFSA), The UChicago Financial Aid Worksheet (or optional CSS Profile), and providing your tax returns.
 The University will assist you with a financial aid package to meet whatever financial need remains after your family’s contribution, a student contribution from savings and summer/term-time employment, and any non-University assistance (such as federal grants or corporate scholarships) are deducted from your educational costs.

 The formula for determining your aid involves three steps.
 College Aid counselors begin by reviewing all financial aid materials you’ve submitted to determine your family’s resources.
 This holistic review determines the amount of your family contribution for one year.
 The family contribution will comprise contributions from student earnings, parent income, and family assets.